partlyhuman/rgb-switcher/README.md

 Of course you can also mix and match.

-### Terimation
+### Impedance Matching

 The TI 74HC4067 muxer has On-On resistance of around 230Ω.
-If you use this with a source designed for 75Ω termination, this means that there will be 75+230=305Ω resistance inline, and 75Ω termination.
+If you use this with an impedance-matched source designed for 75Ω termination, this means that there will be 75+230=305Ω resistance inline, and 75Ω termination.
 This forms a voltage divider that will make the image much more dim (normally the 75Ω inline and 75Ω terminating resistors form a 1:2 divider).

 If you have control over the termination, for example by using any buffered video device between the switcher and your TV, you can design around this.
 For example, if using a RGB-Component transcoder, replace the 75Ω terminating resistors with ~300Ω resistors.